 - Obtain a copy of the Placement letter from Federal Work Study student workers.
 Do not allow the student to begin work until you see the placement letter.
 Note: The job authorization is sent by Financial Aid to the Payroll Office.

 - If the student is a US citizen or Permanent Resident, please refer to the daily I-9 query to validate whether the student has a completed Form I-9.
 If the students name is on the list, you do not have to complete the Form I-9.
 The Payroll Office will already have one on file for them.
-If their name is not on the list, you need to complete the I-9 and send it to the Payroll Office BEFORE they start working.
+If their name is not on the list, you need to have the student begin their I-9 on Equifax.
+An authorized I-9 completer will then need to complete Section 2 in Equifax BEFORE they start working.

 - If the student is a Non-Resident Alien, provide the student with the International Student Pre-employment Checklist.
 If the student's name is on the valid I-9 list have the student follow the re-hire instructions on the checklist.
 If the student's name is not on the I-9 list have the student follow the new-hire instructions on the checklist.
 You do not need to collect any forms.
 The Payroll Office will collect all the forms.